 Since its founding nearly 30 years ago, the HeartMath Institute has amassed a vast quantity of research---more than 300 peer-reviewed publications--showing that with “depleted” emotions, like frustration, anger, anxiety, and insecurity generate erratic heart rhythm patterns, and the brain recognizes this as stress.
 It shows up as very jagged HRV tracings.

 This, in turn, creates a desynchronized state, raising blood pressure, weakening the immune system, impairing cognitive function and blocking the ability to think clearly.
-Over long periods, this raises the risk of cardiometabolic and autoimmune disorders, as well as susceptibility to infection.
+Over long periods, it raises the risk of cardiometabolic and autoimmune disorders, as well as susceptibility to infection.

 On the other hand, “heartfelt” emotions, like gratitude, love and caring, produce smooth sine waves on HRV.
 Greater coherence leads to better health.
 It may sound woo-woo, but it is extremely scientific, well-validated, and repeatable.
 HRV monitoring can really tell us a lot!